BioJulia/GenomicFeatures.jl/docs/src/man/intervals.md

 col = IntervalCollection([Interval("chr1", i, i + 99) for i in 1:100:10000])
 ```

-Bulding `IntervalCollections` in one shot like this should be preferred when it's convenient or speed in an issue.
+Building `IntervalCollections` in one shot like this should be preferred when it's convenient or speed in an issue.

 `IntervalCollection`s can also be build directly from a genome annotation file, here in GFF3 format: